ansible/community-docs/contributor_path.rst

 If you are a code contributor, you can get extended permissions in the repository and become a maintainer.

+A collection maintainer is a contributor trusted by the community who makes significant and regular contributions to the project and showed themselves as a specialist in the related area.

+Maintainers are very valuable contributors because they allow development of the projects keep going.

+In particular, among other important things, they accept contributions made by other contributors merging their pull requests - people can submit great proposals but without the approval of the maintainer, they are unlikely to become a part of the project.
+Maintainers look after CI testing needed for the project's stability, release, promote other contributors to maintainers, represent the project inside and outside the community.

 For more information about the collection maintenance, requirements, and nomination process, refer to the `Maintainer guidelines <maintaining.rst>`_.

 Become a file maintainer